nicolas-sitylb/docs/developer-guide/qwat_dev.rst

 -------------

-In order to develop for QWAT, the following skills may be required :
+In order to develop for QWAT, the following skills may be required:

 * Good general knowledge of GIS
 * Good general knowledge of QGIS